Call: 708-425-9080

 |

-Hydrostatic pressure testing is performed by sealing off a pressure vessel except for a single entry port.
-Deionized water is poured into the chamber until it is full of water.
-The chamber is oriented in such a way to eliminate the presence of trapped air inside the vessel.
-A hydraulic pump cart is then attached to the vessel in order to bring it up to a pre-determined test pressure.
-The pressure is held for a predetermined amount of time to ensure that there are no leaks around the welds or ports on the vessel.
+Hydrostatic pressure testing is performed by sealing off a pressure vessel except for a single-entry port.
+Deionized water is poured into the chamber until it is full.
+The chamber is oriented to eliminate trapped air inside the vessel.
+A hydraulic pump cart is then attached to the vessel to bring it up to a predetermined test pressure.
+The pressure is held for a predetermined amount of time to ensure no leaks around the welds or ports on the vessel.